-Dear Liat gave a lecture for the students at the Katznelson school in Kfar Sirkin and made her mark, proving that even difficulties in life can lead to magical worlds if you have the will, determination and love.
+"Dear Liat gave a talk to the students at the Katznelson school in Kfar Sirkin and made her mark, proving that even difficulties in life can lead to magical worlds if you have the will, determination, and love.
 Thank you, Liat, for an unforgettable lecture!

-To conclude, Liat wished the entrepreneurial students' success following their dreams, even if it didn't all workout, and that they should never give up.
+To conclude, Liat wished the entrepreneurial students' success with fulfilling their dreams, even if things don't work out, they should never give up.

-After the lecture Liat posted the following on Facebook:
+After the lecture, Liat posted the following on Facebook:

 Guest Lecture: Hanan Shemesh

-A fulfillment fund locates promising business and entrepreneurial opportunities and provides investors options to make large profits from entrepreneurial activity.
+The Keren Hagshama locates promising business and entrepreneurial opportunities and provides investors options to make large profits from entrepreneurial activity.

 At the same time, Hanan is also a partner at Cofix, and these days, he is also a partner at the new Cofix supermarket, a chain where every item will be sold for 5 NIS.

-Hanan was invited to be a guest lecturer at the Katznelson school in Kfar Sirkin, and shared his experience with the students.
+Hanan was invited to be a guest lecturer at the Katznelson school in Kfar Sirkin and shared his experience with the students.

-Hanan spoke about the difficulties he had along the way, and how he dealt with them.
+Hanan spoke about the challenges he had along the way, and how he dealt with them.
 For example, five days before Cofix was launched, their coffee provider got cold feet and left, because other companies, fearing competition, tempted him, or because he feared that the project would fail.